nottaro/littleroot/content/Writings/perth2023.md

 ## Conclusion

 Overall, considering that I was against adults that flew in from all over the country, I think I did rather well.
 I placed 55th out of 113 participants, and had a Round win to loss ratio of 4:3, and a Set win to loss ratio of 9:7.
 I finished with 12 points, and got a participation price of a "Boss's Orders" Pokémon Regionals Card, and a Regidrago playmat.
+I didn't manage to get into Day 2, but I still had a ton of fun.

 I had a great time there.
 I met some new people and made some new friends, and everyone there was so nice.
 Never once did I encounter a bad sport.
 I would 100% do this again, and would recommend anyone who is able to, to do so as well.